commonpike/fairpost/docs/Facebook.md

 ## Manage additional pages with the same app

 One fairpost user can only manage one page.
 If you create a second user, you can use the same app to manage a different page.
 The app is registered on your account, so if you can manage the other page, so can the app.

+To get this working, you need to follow instruction at [Set up for multiple users](./docs/MultipleUsers.md)

 ## Add a second user
 - call `./fairpost.js add-user --user=foo` # todo